Optimal and Self Selection of Service Type in a Queueing System where Long Service Postpones the Need for the Next Service: Introduction

 \subsection{Our contribution}

-Let $N$ be the number of users in the system.
-This paper aims to study the strategy that maximizes the system's efficiency, when fast and slow services are available.
-A major challenge of this research is that the users' decisions interact, and the flow inside the network, which is affected by the service type adopted by the users, is not Poisson.
-When $N = 2,3,4$, we use brute-force calculation of the efficiency for all the strategies, to select the optimal strategy.
-When $N > 4$, we focus on threshold strategies that take the low rate if and only if the queue size is below some threshold, and calculate the efficiency for a given threshold, using matrix analytic methods.
+We consider a closed Markovian queueing system with $N$ customers, and study the strategy that maximizes system efficiency when fast and slow services are available.
+A major challenge of this research is that customer decisions interact, and the flow inside the network, which is affected by the service type adopted by the customers, is not Poisson.
+Intuitively, it is optimal to use the more efficient service type, but it is not that simple because the waiting time in the queue can make the more efficient service type less desirable.

-We interpret the efficiency of service as the ratio of expected active time it provides to expected service time.
-The higher the efficiency, the longer the active time per unit service time.
-Intuitively, it is desired to use the more efficient service.
-But it is not that simple, because the waiting time in the queue can make the more efficient service less desirable.
-Another way to look at the system efficiency is from the server's perspective.
 We can view the server as producing active time.
 With the more efficient service type, more activity time is produced per unit service.
-However, the server is not constantly busy and we should also take into consideration the probability that the server is busy, which may be greater under the less efficient service.
+However, the server is not constantly busy and to achieve maximum efficiency one must also take into consideration the probability that the server is busy, which may be greater under less efficient service.

 Interestingly, when $N = 1$ and $N = \infty$, it is optimal to always use the more efficient service, but when $N$ takes intermediate values, this is not the case.

-We define efficiency for a strategy as the average number of active customers.
-When $N = 2$, we obtain the efficiency expressions for all the pure strategies and prove that the optimal strategy is one of the three: always choose the low rate, always choose the high rate, or choose the high rate when the other user is queueing and choose the low rate otherwise.
-In particular, the third strategy is optimal when the two service types are equally efficient.
+When $N = 2$, we obtain the system efficiency expressions for all pure strategies and prove that the optimal strategy is one of the three: always choose the low rate, always choose the high rate, or choose the high rate when the other customer is queueing and choose the low rate otherwise.
+In particular, the third strategy is optimal when the two types of services are equally efficient.
 This strategy means that the manager wants to dispel the queue quicker when there is a queue.